 Get a good night’s sleep!

 You may just be drowsy because you’re not getting proper sleep.
 Ritalin’s function is not to make you feel less tired – but it does work to keep you awake and focused, and to prevent you from falling asleep.
 So if you’re sleep deprived, chances are your body is going to make you well aware of this, and although you may be alert, you’ll feel lethargic at the same time.

 In order to get the best night’s sleep and feel refreshed, kit out your bedroom.
 If you have trouble with falling asleep, find a fluffy king size pillow for optimum comfort and support.
 Trying to fall asleep when you’re restless and lying in an awkward position also won’t help the situation, but a soothing waterbed mattress will have you falling asleep in seconds and give you a rejuvenating sleeping experience each and every night!

+This is perhaps the most important point.
+It’s important to keep your doctor in the loop regarding your experience of taking any new medication.
 Make sure to detail how you feel throughout the day.
-Keep a small diary over a short period of time, with information on what you experience after taking your dose.
+Keep a small diary over a short period of time, with information on what you experience after taking your dose, when you’re taking Ritalin and any other small details that could be relevant.
 This will give your doctor a clearer picture of how your body is responding to the drug and help him or her to figure out the best resolution going forward.
 Your dosage may be changed, or you may have to be switched to another medication.